cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 length of the input and the size of the field.
 See {{flp-bbcggi19}} for details.

-Note that soundness of an FLP system is not the same as robustness for the VDAF that uses it.
-In particular, soundness of the FLP is necessary, but insufficient for robustness of Prio3 ({{prio3}}).
-See {{security-multiproof}}
+Note that soundness of an FLP system is not the same as verifiability for the VDAF that uses it.
+In particular, soundness of the FLP is necessary, but insufficient for verifiability of Prio3 ({{prio3}}).
+See
-for details.
+{{security-multiproof}} for details.

 We remark that {{BBCGGI19}} defines a larger class of fully linear proof systems than we consider here.
 In particular, what is called an "FLP" here is